MicrosoftDocs/power-automate-docs/articles/share-guest-users.md

 This article should help you understand the scenarios that are supported for guest users.

+> [!NOTE]
-Note: Guest Users are currently not supported in Process Mining.
+> Guest Users aren't currently supported in Process Mining.

 ## Prerequisites